scozzard/opencensus-dotnet-core-api-demo/README.md

-# broken-arrow
+# Send Web API Metrics to Stackdriver with Opencensus

-A simple dockerized Web API with a unit test.
+A simple dockerized Web API set up with middleware that uses [OpenCensus](https://github.com/census-instrumentation/opencensus-csharp) to push custom metrics to Stackdriver with every request.

 The `Http.Api` project is a Web API that has two GET endpoints - `/movies` and `actors` (and a `/healthcheck` endpoint that simply returns OK).

-The project has been setup with middleware that uses [OpenCensus](https://github.com/census-instrumentation/opencensus-csharp) to push custom metrics to Stackdriver with every request.

-The `Http.Api.Tests.Unit` project has one unit test.
-It tests the GET endpoint `/movies` only returns 1990's movies starring John Travolta.

-This repo has been setup exclusively to test and demo pushing metrics to Stackdriver with Opencensus.

 ### Requirements
 * (.NET Core)[https://dotnet.microsoft.com/download]